Kathleen Elsey

 In the past year, Elsey’s paintings have been on exhibition at the Albuquerque Museum and the Bakersfield Museum as well as the Salmagundi Art Club in New York City.
 Her work is also represented by galleries in Carmel, California, Atlanta, Georgia and Hawi, Hawaii.
 She teaches “Brush with Life” painting workshops in Sonoma and Santa Barbara, California as well as Taos, New Mexico.

-She is a member of the New Fauves, a group of nine painters from the US and France, committed to the aesthetics and approach of the great French Fauve painters such as Matisse, Marquet, Manguin and Vlaminck.
+She is a member of the New Fauves, a group of nine painters from the US, Canada and France, committed to the aesthetics and approach of the famous French Fauve painters such as Matisse, Marquet, Manguin and Vlaminck.
 She is a signature member of both the National Association of Women Artists and the American Impressionist Society.

 At the Beach, Mediterranean